-To recommend articles for certain request types, go to Project settings> Knowledge base > Auto-search on request types, then in theSearch KB column, choose Yes:
+To recommend articles for certain request types, go to Project settings> Knowledge base > Auto-search on request types, then in the Search KB column, choose Yes:

-Auto-search on request forms 6 Knowledge base articles can be au automatic search can be restricted ented to customers as they fill in a request form.
-This Request form Search KB Restrict to articles with labels Technical support Yes Technical_support
+Auto-search on request forms Knowledge base articles can be automatically presented to customers as they fill in a request form.
+This automatic search can be restricted by label.
+Request form Search KB Restrict to articles with labels Technical support Yes Technical_support